Unique Proof Ike Dollar Struck on Silver Clad Layer

 It is also struck using the original Type 1 Bicentennial design, used just for a short period of time before the change to Type 2.

-This coin is currently in a PCGS MS63 holder as a Mint Error Struck on Ag Clad Layer 4.03g and the variety as Silver.
-While it has been designated as a mint state strike, in the opinion of the author and Mint Error News, the coin was struck with proof dies and has deep mirrored surfaces with a 50 year old original film.
-The Mint Error News staff examined the coin raw prior to being certified.
+This coin was just authenticated and certified by NGC as a Mint Error Struck on Outer Clad Layer (4.04g) and the variety as Silver.
+The coin was struck with proof dies and has deep mirrored surfaces with a 50 year old original film.

 Silver clad Eisenhower Dollars were struck during 1971 to 1974 and for the dual dated 1776-1976 Bicentennial coins in 1975 and 1976, containing 40% silver.
 These coins have two outer layers of 80% silver and 20% copper surrounding a core of 20.9% silver and 79.1% copper.
 Each silver clad layer was approximately 20% of the overall weight but varied considerably between coins.